holochain/docs-pages/src/pages/get-started/index.md

 The examples of granular collections and type-ahead search indexes breaks up those anchors into increasingly smaller branches, so that each leaf node in the tree --- and hence each peer --- only has to store a small number of links.

-The scaffolding tool doesn't have any feature for building anchors and trees beyond simple one-anchor collections, but if you'd like to know more, you can read the Core Concepts section on [Links and Anchors](/concepts/5_links_anchors/) and the SDK reference for [`hash_path`](https://docs.rs/hdk/latest/hdk/hash_path/index.html) and [`anchor`](https://docs.rs/hdk/latest/hdk/hash_path/anchor/index.html).
+The scaffolding tool doesn't have any feature for building anchors and trees beyond simple one-anchor collections, but if you'd like to know more, you can read the Learn section on [Links and Anchors](/learn/5_links_anchors/) and the SDK reference for [`hash_path`](https://docs.rs/hdk/latest/hdk/hash_path/index.html) and [`anchor`](https://docs.rs/hdk/latest/hdk/hash_path/anchor/index.html).

 !!!